SOTETO/heureka/templates/readme.md

 ## List of commands
 - `up` - Clones the defined git repositories and starts the docker services by using the configured docker-compose setup.
-- `rm` - Stops and removes the Docker container that have been started.
+- `rm` - Stops and removes the Docker containers that have been started.
 - `admin` - If the system is running, you can name admins.
 - `leave` - Leave the environment
 - `exit` - close the Heureka console